 TTA 101 - Introduction to Teaching Techniques for Adults.

 1-3 Credits.
 This course is an introduction of teaching techniques and adult learning theories to instructors of occupational, adult education, and apprenticeship training programs.
-Included in this course are an introduction to adult learning and motivation theories, communications and interaction, planning, organizing and conducting training and developing and using instructional aids.
+Included in this course arean introduction to adult learning and motivation theories, communications and interaction, planning, organizing and conducting training and developing and using instructional aids to develop, write, and teach a lesson plan.